slemanz/ADVANCED_EMBEDDED_C/BUILD_SYSTEMS/build_process/README.md

 - **arm-none-eabi-objcopy** - used to convert object files form one format to another.
 Also used to make a copy of an object file.

+- **arm-none-eabi-gdb** - Debugging programs on ARM Cortex-M microcontrollers, it allows to inspect and control the execution of code running.
+Also used to flash code.

 ## Compiling and linking